'Non mortem timemus, sed cogitationem'.-

 I shall endeavour to make a thorough and accurate description of this ancient Moorish castle that stood erect on the top of a hillside, towering over the village of Almodóvar.

 It was broad and colossal in structure, and its high walls were full with rows of cuspidate spikes, and were flanked by square towers-eight magnificent towers of the Caliphate that had overshadowed the hill and the protruding balcony.

-I could not forget the view of the giant watchtowers, as I descended from the carriage and walked through the opening.
+I could not forget the view of the massive watchtowers, as I had descended from the carriage and walked through the opening.

 There were ample cypress trees that abounded the castle full of fantastic wonders of sundry blooms, such as poppies and daisies with stipules in the staid patios close by.

 The perennial castle in its entirety was surrounded, by massive moats and a berm of shovelled earth of the once fortification.

 There was a wide river that flowed, from the bucolic village to the rest of the province.
 However, what was more prominent and visible in the middle to be seen by the naked eye was this impressive coat of arms that I had stared at intriguingly, as I had pondered its valuable significance.